Space sustainability: Mitigation

 Sustainability mitigation efforts include but are not limited to design specifications, policy change, removal of space debris, and restoration of orbiting semi-functional technologies.
 Efforts begin by regulating the debris released during normal operations and post-mission breakups [6].
 Due to the increased awareness of high-velocity collisions and orbital debris in the previous decades, missions have adapted design specifications to account for these risks.
 For example, the RADARSAT program implemented 17 kilograms of shielding to their spacecraft, which increased the program's predicted success rate to 87% from 50%.
-Another effort in mitigation is restoring semi-functional satellites, which allows a spacecraft classified as "debris" to "functional."
+Another effort in mitigation is restoring semi-functional satellites, which allows a spacecraft classified as "debris" to be reclassified as "functional."
 Space debris mitigation focuses on limiting debris release during normal operations, collisions and intentional destruction.
 Mitigation also includes reducing the possibility for post-mission breakups due to stored energy and/or operations phases, as well as addressing procedure for end of mission disposal for spacecraft.